epiverse-trace/epiparameter/README.md

 <!-- badges: end -->

-`{epiparameter}` is an `R` package that contains a library of epidemiological parameters for infectious diseases and a set of classes and helper functions to work with the data.
+`{epiparameter}` is an `R` package that contains a library of epidemiological parameters for infectious diseases as well as classes and helper functions to work with the data.
 It also includes functions to extract and convert parameters from reported summary statistics.